 It’s interesting how even the most terrible events can have positive outcomes.
 The older I get the more life surprises me.
-It was nigh on thirty years ago, and for a long time it felt like the end of the world, but perhaps if it hadn’t happened Sam wouldn’t have had a chance of becoming the Mayor, and the townspeople would still be the miserable, self seeking goblins they’d been for as far back as anyone could remember, while the town would have remained ill-kempt and ugly.
+It was nigh on thirty years ago, and for a long time it felt like the end of the world, but perhaps if it hadn’t happened Sam wouldn’t have become the Mayor, and the townspeople would still be the miserable, self seeking goblins they’d been for as far back as anyone could remember, while the town would have remained ill-kempt and ugly.

-I overslept that fateful day, and woke to the sound of unravelled weeping from somewhere nearby.
-The street where I lived has since been swept away and replaced with well-built brick houses, but back then it was narrow, and the houses were mean, with damp walls so thin that I must have heard every baby in the street being conceived, except those that were the result of illicit liaisons in the thicket behind the inn a couple of hundred yards down the road.
+On that fateful day, I’d woken late to the sound of unravelled weeping from somewhere nearby.
+Thanks to Sam, the street where I lived has since been swept away and replaced with well-built brick houses, but back then it was narrow, and the houses were mean, with damp walls so thin that I must have heard every baby in the street being conceived, except those that were the result of illicit liaisons in the thicket behind the inn a couple of hundred yards down the road.

-I washed quickly, got dressed, and walked into the brilliant sunshine to have my breakfast.
-I hadn’t kept food in the house since the rat problem became so serious, and although all the rats were gone now, I wasn’t yet confident that they wouldn’t return.
+I washed quickly, got dressed, and walked into the brilliant sunshine to get my breakfast.
+I hadn’t kept food in the house since the rat problem became so serious.

 The sound of crying hadn’t abated, and it seemed to be coming from Mary Simpkins house.
 Perhaps her dying mother had taken her final breath.

 At least her grief seems to have silenced those five noisy brats of hers, I thought, callously.